-Around four weeks later, guided by her Advance Care Directive, Christina’s sons and the medical treatment team made the difficult decision to ‘extubate’ her.
+Around four weeks later, guided by her advance care directive, Christina’s sons and the medical treatment team made the difficult decision to ‘extubate’ her.
 This meant removing her breathing tube and all other life supports.
 24 hours later she was transferred to a palliative care unit.
 It offered a comfortable and home-like environment which welcomed friends, family and grandchildren so Christina could be given a loving and peaceful goodbye, without tubes and beeping machines.
-This was the type of place Christina had specified in her plan.
+This was the type of place Christina had specified in her advance care directive.
 She died shortly after.

 Christina had written:

 “A good death to me would be to die in a specialist palliative care environment created within my own home – if this is not possible then a specialist palliative care unit within a reputable and accessible hospital.
 It is important to me that my physical appearance is attended to and I am kept pain free and gently nurtured at this time.”

 Not only did Christina’s plan give instructions on how Christina wanted to die, quite poignantly the document gave instructions on how her death should be grieved.

 “I want good support for family and friends so they can grieve well and let go”

 Christina’s sons are grateful that their mum had the foresight to write an advance care directive.
 Losing Christina was hard.
 She was a much loved mum and engaged grandmother.
 But having to make life and death decisions without expressly knowing her wishes would have been even more heartbreaking.
 It would have been an unnecessary burden during an already emotionally-fraught time.

 Sharing this story is important to Christina’s sons.